VrushabhDamle/sky130CircuitDesignWorkshop/README.md

 ![day1 ngspice command](https://user-images.githubusercontent.com/89193562/132533223-85fac5e7-3073-43fc-9d14-a248e9116a2e.JPG)

+Figure 1.
 The snap shot of the terminal window for Day1 activity

 ![day1 spice model](https://user-images.githubusercontent.com/89193562/132533338-e2298388-5d87-49a2-b5e2-6156ce69c46d.JPG)

+Figure 2.
 The snap shot of the output window of the Day1 activity